Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Final Exam

 Which of the following statements concerning the permeability of a typical neuron membrane at rest is TRUE?

-A. Most of the voltage-gated Na + channels are in the closed state.
+The voltage-gated Na + channels are in the inactivated state.

-B. The voltage-gated Na + channels are in the inactivated state.
+Most of the voltage-gated Na + channels are in the closed state.

 Question #72